anandnkhl/GraphQL-Demo/README.md

-This repository contains Backend (NodeJS + GraphQL) for a React based Dashboard.
-This dashboard displays the fitness track of it's users.
+This repository contains GraphQL API Backend (NodeJS + GraphQL + MongoDB).
+It demonstrates the basics of GraphQL, its Types, Schemas, Query, Mutation, Subscription and other basic graphQL terminologies.